-On July 29, 2021, the Company completed its initial public offering ("IPO") through an underwritten sale of 7,350,000 shares of its common stock at a price of \$16.00 per share.
-The aggregate net proceeds from the offering, inclusive of an additional 898,549 common shares sold upon the partial exercise of the underwriters' purchase option, after deducting underwriting discounts and commissions and other offering expenses, were approximately \$120.0 million.
+On July 29, 2021, the Company completed its IPO through an underwritten sale of 7,350,000 shares of its common stock at a price of \$16.00 per share.
+The aggregate net proceeds from the offering, inclusive of an additional 898,549 common shares sold upon the partial exercise of the underwriters' purchase option, after deducting underwriting discounts and commissions of \$9.2 million and other offering costs of \$3.2 million, were approximately \$120.0 million.
 On July 29, 2021, the Company restated its articles of incorporation and bylaws which provide for, among other things, the Company's authorized capital stock to consist of 900,000,000 shares of common stock, par value \$0.001 per share, and 100,000,000 shares of convertible preferred stock, par value \$0.001 per share.
 The restated articles define the voting rights, dividends, liquidation, rights and preferences of each class of stock.

-Immediately prior to the completion of the offering, 14,376,272 outstanding shares of the Company's convertible preferred stock were converted into an aggregate of 14,850,993 shares of common stock and 225,945 warrants to purchase Series H convertible preferred stock were exercised and converted into 225,945 shares of common stock.
+Immediately prior to the completion of the offering, 14,376,272 outstanding shares of the Company's convertible preferred stock were converted into an aggregate of 14,725,309 shares of common stock and 225,945 warrants to purchase Series H convertible preferred stock were exercised and converted into 100,261 shares of common stock.